tdurouchoux/dsview_vault/topics/Library/R.md

 type: Library
 ---

-A programming language and software environment used for statistical computing and graphics.
+A programming language and software environment for statistical computing and graphics.